vishwerine/vismatrix/user_manuals/SEMANTIC_CLASSIFIER_SETUP.md

 - Install: `pip install gensim numpy`

 ### Server starts slowly
+- **This is NOT expected anymore** - server should start quickly
+- Model loads lazily on first classification request
+- First request will be slower (~30-180s), subsequent requests are fast

+### First classification is slow
-- This is expected on first startup after restart
+- This is expected behavior (lazy loading)
-- Models load once during Django initialization
+- Model loads on first use (~30-180 seconds)
-- Subsequent requests are fast
+- Subsequent classifications are fast (<1ms)
+- Model stays loaded for the lifetime of the worker process

 ### Classification returns "Uncategorized"
 - Check similarity threshold (default: 0.25)